dreeves/etherpad/README.md

 The following indicate an issue is resolved and are colored white-on-dark:

-* ZAP - fixed
+* zap - fixed
-* NIX - won't fix
+* nix - won't fix
-* ZZZ - postponed/snoozed
+* zzz - postponed/snoozed
-* CNR - could not reproduce
+* cnr - could not reproduce
-* DUP - duplicate
+* dup - duplicate
-* AOK - feature, opposite of bug, by design
+* aok - feature, opposite of bug, by design

+Also they're lowercase because they're lower priority (well, zero priority, being closed).
 This is modeled on
 [Joel Spolsky's article on bug tracking](https://www.joelonsoftware.com/2000/11/08/painless-bug-tracking/) which recommends that the fixer should mark an issue fixed/resolved and only the person who actually opened the issue should close it.
-(Maybe it's also fine for the person who opened it to notice when it's closed and either agree by labeling it ZAP or NIX or whatnot or else reopen it with a comment.)
+(Maybe it's also fine for the person who opened it to notice when it's closed and either agree by labeling it "zap" or "nix" or whatnot or else reopen it with a comment.)

 Pro tip: See all issues that are closed but not fixed with with a filter like so:
-`is:issue is:closed -label:ZAP`
+`is:issue is:closed -label:zap`

 Other candidate labels: